alexjamesing/Deep_LVPM/docs/tutorials/siamese.rst

    predictions = np.argmax(probabilities, axis=1)
    accuracy = float((predictions == y_test_cat).mean())
    print(f"Linear probe accuracy on CIFAR-10 test set: {accuracy:.4f}")

+With the default hyperparameters and 500 training epochs, you should expect a linear probe accuracy in the region of **60 %**.
+Small variations are normal depending on hardware, random seeds, and augmentation randomness.

 This workflow highlights the additional ``redundancy`` metric exposed by :meth:`StructuralModel.evaluate` and demonstrates how to reuse the learned DLVPM encoder for downstream tasks.